-Use popular magazines when you need:
+Use newspapers and magazines when you need:

 Use scholarly journals (also called academic or scientific journals) when you need:

-On the STCC Library Web site, our electronic databases are collections of articles or in-depth reports that you can retrieve through your Internet connection.
 Here are some databases that focus on articles from popular and general interest magazines.

 Use the following databases to retrieve articles from newspapers.